Refinance Rates Today

 3. Read the fine print.
 Check the terms for loan offers with low interest rates, and be sure to compare annual percentage rates (APRs) to learn the total cost of different loans.

-Finding the best interest rate is only one aspect of refinancing.
+Finding the best interest rate is only one aspect of refinancing a mortgage.
 Looking at your personal goals for refinancing and seeing if a lender can meet these needs is the most important objective.

-• Eliminating mortgage insurance if your home equity goes above 20%
+• Eliminates mortgage insurance if your home equity is over 20%

-• Changing your loan type from an adjustable-rate mortgage to a fixed-rate mortgage, or vice versa
+• Can switch from an adjustable-rate mortgage to a fixed-rate mortgage, or vice versa

 • Closing costs

-• Failing to break even if you move soon after refinancing
+• May fail to break even if you move soon after refinancing

 • Lengthy loan process